MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

     Windbg -k net:port=<yournetworkportnumber>,key=<key_output_from_kdnet>,target=::<YourIPv6Address>
     ```

-6. Reboot your target machine.
+6. When the debugger is running on the host machine, and waiting to connect, reboot the target computer.

 7. The debugger should connect to the host debugger early during boot.
 You will know that KDNET is using an IPv6 connection because the IP addresses reported in the connected message will be IPv6 addresses instead of IPv4 addresses.